-Our common stock has been listed on the NASDAQ Global Select Market under the symbol "KURA" since November 5, 2015.
-From September 16, 2015 through November 4, 2015, our common stock was quoted for trading on the OTC Markets-OTCQB tier, or OTCQB, in very limited volume under the symbol "KURO."
-Prior to September 16, 2015, our common stock was not publicly-traded.
-The high and low price per share of our common stock as reported by NASDAQ during the period from November 5, 2015 until December 31, 2015, were \$6.72 and \$9.06, respectively.
-The high and low bid quotations per share of our common stock as reported by the OTCQB during the period from September 16, 2015 through November 4, 2015 were \$25.00 and \$10.00, respectively.
-We cannot predict the extent to which investor interest in our company will sustain an active trading market on the NASDAQ Global Select Market or any other exchange in the future.
+Our common stock has been listed on the Nasdaq Global Select Market under the symbol "KURA" since November 5, 2015.
+The high and low price per share of our common stock as reported by Nasdaq during the period from November 5, 2015 until December 31, 2017, were \$17.50 and \$2.50, respectively.
+We cannot predict the extent to which investor interest in our company will sustain an active trading market on the Nasdaq Global Select Market or any other exchange in the future.
 We have several stockholders, including affiliated stockholders, who hold substantial blocks of our stock.
 Sales of large numbers of shares by any of our large stockholders could adversely affect our trading price, particularly given our small historic trading volumes.
 If stockholders holding shares of our common stock sell, indicate an intention to sell, or if it is perceived that they will sell, substantial amounts of their common stock in the public market, the trading price of our common stock could decline.
 Moreover, if an active trading market is not sustained or if the volume of trading is limited, holders of our common stock may have difficulty selling their shares.